-We have got to reckon with the fact that almost all Western

-nations are either feared or hated and distrusted by almost all Eastern peoples, and to ask ourselves why this should be so, and whether the former are unchangeably of such a sort as to seem to be destroyers everywhere, makers of deserts and calling them peace.
+We have got to reckon with the fact that almost all Western nations are either feared or hated and distrusted by almost all Eastern peoples, and to ask ourselves why this should be so, and whether the former are unchangeably of such a sort as to seem to be destrovers everywhere, makers of deserts and calling them peace.
 Already in 1761 William Law asked men to "look at all European Christendom sailing round the globe with fire and sword and every murdering art of war to seize the possessions and kill the inhabitants of both the Indies.
 What natural right of man, what supernatural virtue, which Christ brought down from Heaven, was not here trodden under foot?
 All that you have ever read or heard of heathen barbarity was here outdone by Christian conquerors.
 And to this day, what wars of Christians against Christians . . . for a miserable share in the spoils of a plundered heathen world."
-Written immediately after a year of British military triumphs "in every quarter of the world," these words, like those of the concluding chapters of Gulliver's Travels, might have been written twenty years ago when the news of the Amritsar massacre had first leaked out, or today when it is officially admitted that since the beginning of the present war British soldiers have repeatedly fired on unarmed crowds, when flogging is a common punishment for political offenses, and thousands of elected representatives and other "political offenders" (most of them committed to the employment of only "nonviolent" means) have been long in prison without charge or trial, and no man knows when he may not be arrested and detained incommunicado in the same way.
-And all that because "the loss of India would consummate the downfall of the British Empire," and the British Government, the "Holdfast" (Namuci-the Indian Fafnir, or "Pharaoh" as described in Ezekiel 29:3) of the present age means to "hold its own" ill-gotten gains in the name of a "moral responsibility" to peoples who may have been divided against themselves (divide et impera), but are certainly not divided in wanting to be freed to solve their own difficulties.
-It is no wonder that the heathen rage; not in their "blindness," but because they see only too clearly that empire is a commercial-financial institution having theft as its final object.1
+Written immediately after a year of British military triumphs "in every quarter of the world," these words, like those of the concluding chapters of Gulliver's Travels, might have been written twenty years ago when the news of the Amritsar massacre had first leaked out. or when it was officially admitted that at the beginning of the last war British soldiers repeatedly fired on unarmed crowds, when flogging was a common punishment for political offences, and thousands of elected representatives and other " political offenders" (most of them committed to the employment of only "nonviolent" means) were long in prison without charge or trial, and no man knew when he might not be arrested and detained incommunicado in the same way.
+And all that hecause "the loss of India would consummate the downfall of the British Empire," and the British Government, the "Holdfast" (Namuci-the Indian "Pharaoh" as described in Ezekiel xxix.3) of the present age, means to "hold its own" ill-gotten gains in the name of a "moral responsibility" to peoples who may have been divided against themselves (divide et impera), hat are certainly not divided in wanting to be freed to solve their own difficulties.
+It is no wonder that the heathen rage; not in their "blindness," hut because they see only too clearly that empire is a commercial-financial institution having theft as its final object.2